 9. Describe the impact you think the KCI New Terminal project will have on the local design and construction community and/or the City.

-The New Terminal project has the potential to build stronger businesses, create more skilled workers, provide needed high-paying jobs that will help to significantly grow our local economic, and increase the overall competiveness of this region.
+The New Terminal project has the potential to build stronger businesses, create more skilled workers, provide needed high-paying jobs that will help to significantly grow our local economy, and increase the overall competitiveness of this region.
 Most important to me is that it has the opportunity to positively impact the underutilized African-American businesses and workforce at unprecedented levels.